CSF1, CSF1R and control of macrophage differentiation

 Do you need to identify macrophages in a multi-species setting?

-This talk will be of immense interest to researchers seeking to further their knowledge on:
+This talk was of immense interest to researchers seeking to further their knowledge on:

-Presented by: Prof David Hume, Director of The Roslin Institute
+Presented by: Prof David Hume, The Roslin Institute

-Professor David Hume is the Director of The Roslin Institute at the University of Edinburgh and Research Director of the Royal School of Veterinary Studies.
+Professor David Hume was the Director of The Roslin Institute at the University of Edinburgh and Research Director of the Royal School of Veterinary Studies from 2007 to 2017.
 His previous role was Director of the ARC Special Research Centre for Functional and Applied Genomics at the Institute for Molecular Bioscience at the University of Queensland.